Blundell Park Like?

 |What Is It Like For Away Supporters?|

-corner of the Osmond Stand, at one end of the ground,
+the Osmond Stand, at one end of the ground, where just

-where just under 600 supporters can be accommodated.
+under 600 supporters can be accommodated.
+For teams

-For teams with a larger following then the whole of
+with a larger following then the whole of the stand

-the stand can be given to away fans increasing the
+can be given to away fans increasing the allocation to

-allocation to 2,200.
-One downside of this stand is
+2,200.
+One downside of this stand is that there are

-which could impede your view of the game.
-Blundell
+impede your view of the game.
+Blundell Park is a

-Park is a rather small ground and sometimes gets over
+rather small ground and sometimes gets over criticised

-criticised by visiting fans.
-But there is normally
+by visiting fans.
+But there is normally always a

 atmosphere.
 Remember though to wrap up warm as there